 If you need to focus, ‘work’ is pretty much the worst place you could be.

-So if the office is a place full of noise and distractions, how can we get any meaningful work done?
+So if you’re dealing with office noise and distractions, how can you get any meaningful work done?

 1. Use ear plugs (or headphones if you must)

-Many of us turn to headphones and loud music to drown out the noise of a crowded workspace.
+Many of us turn to headphones and loud music to drown out office noise in a crowded workspace.
 But experts say this is a dangerous solution.
 The louder the noise around you, the louder your music needs to be to drown it out, and the louder the music, the more damaging it is to your hearing.

 And if you use white noise rather than music, it can be deceptively loud, as it’s not as obvious as music.
 Which means you might end up harming your hearing even more if you’re using white noise to drown out office chatter.